Billing Logic¶

 ---|---|

-Measurement | Generally used to represent a collection corresponding to a statistical value, similar to the concept of a table in relational databases. |
+Measurement | Generally used to represent a collection corresponding to a statistical value, conceptually similar to the table concept in relational databases. |

-Data Point | In the context of reporting metric data, it refers to a single sample of metric data, analogous to row data in relational databases. |
+Data Point | In the context of metric data reporting, it refers to a single sample of metric data, analogous to row data in relational databases. |

-Time | Timestamp, representing the time when the data point was generated, which can also be understood as the time when DataKit collected and reported a row protocol for a specific metric data. |
+Time | Timestamp, representing the time when the data point was generated.
+This can also be understood as the time when DataKit collects a row protocol report for a given metric data point. |

-Metric | Field, typically holding numerical data that changes over time.
-For example, common metrics in the CPU measurement include cpu_total , cpu_use , cpu_use_percent . |
+Metrics | Field, generally storing numerical data that changes over time.
+For example, common metrics in the CPU measurement set such as cpu_total , cpu_use , cpu_use_pencent . |

-Tags | Tags generally store attribute information that does not change with timestamps.
-For instance, fields like host and project in the CPU measurement are tag attributes used to identify the actual object properties of metrics. |
+Tags | Tags, generally storing attribute information that does not change over time.
+For example, common fields like host , project in the CPU measurement set are tag attributes used to identify the actual object properties of the metrics. |

 Example¶

-, one metric: cpu_use_percent
+, one metric: cpu_use_pencent

 , and two tags: host